 Loom videos are an easily accessible record for your investors — which can quickly catalyze connections.
-“The lead partner can easily share your product demos on Loom with other investment committee members and continue to reference it during their due diligence process,” said Nam.
+“The lead partner can easily share your product demos on Loom with other investment committee and team members and continue to reference it during their due diligence process,” said Nam.

 Another opportunity to maintain investor relationships is by writing investor update emails.
 “Investors love update emails, but we don’t always get an opportunity to read through all of them,” said Conwell.
 “When founders attach Loom videos to their emails, I’m more likely to get through them.
 I like to listen to everything at 2x speed.”

-Your recipients can also reply with a loom, leave time-stamped written comments, and add emoji reactions throughout your video to keep the conversation going all in one place.
+Your recipients can also reply with a loom, leave time-stamped written comments, and add emoji reactions throughout your video as a follow-up to keep the conversation going all in one place.
 “When I receive a pitch deck, I like to provide feedback for every slide.
 It sometimes takes me 30 minutes to an hour to write an email back.
 I can give feedback much faster with Loom,” said Conwell.
 “The longest loom I’ve recorded was 12 minutes — much shorter than writing an email.”

 Leave a lasting impression with Loom